apache/trafficcontrol/blueprints/layered-profile.md

 ## Proposed Change

-Layered Profiles allow assigning multiple profiles, in order, to both Delivery Services and Servers.
-If multiple profiles have a parameter with the same name and config File, the parameter from the last profile in the ordering is applied.
+Layered Profiles allow assigning multiple profiles to Servers.
+If multiple profiles have a parameter with the same name and config file, the parameter from the last profile in the ordering is applied.

 Layered Profiles is exactly as powerful as the existing profiles, it doesn't enable any new things.
 It makes profiles much easier to manage.